How to Submit an App to App Store Connect

 Do I still submit my app through App Store Connect myself?

-Yes.
-You keep uploading your build and filling in metadata exactly as before, through Xcode, Transporter, or App Store Connect directly.
-AscAuto takes over from the moment Apple responds — rejections, information requests, and resubmissions.
+Only if you want to.
+You can keep uploading your build and filling in metadata exactly as before, through Xcode, Transporter, or App Store Connect directly — AscAuto takes over from the moment Apple responds.
+Or connect a GitHub repo and let AscAuto build, submit, and take the version to Waiting for Review for you.

 What happens if my app is approved on the first try?